mikehouse/iOS-Tricks/Tips and Tricks/03. Swift speed up compilation by marking class as final/README.md

 examineAnimal(Animal())
 ```

-See this magic word the compiler sure there no subclasses and will directly use object's and method's addresses to set them to the binary.
+Found this magic word the compiler sure there no subclasses and will directly use object's and method's addresses to set them to the binary.

 Okay, back to our project.
 The project has thousands of swift files, most of them are swift's structs and protocols.
 I've found about 650 classes, some of them have subclasses, but most of them (~600) do not and no one was marked as final.
 It took about 20 minutes to mark 600 classes as final (find/replace by rexep).
 Then I run a set of project builds to measure its time.
 Here are my results with final classes and without it.